/

 — Aaron Tan, CEO, Syncere

 Syncere has since drafted several patents with Fearn.
-Each was sent to their outside IP counsel for review.
-Each came back with little to no substantive rewriting—the kind of light pass that attorneys do on their own work, not the rebuild they'd do on a draft they don't trust.
-Each was filed.
-The portfolio is now expanding at a pace that, until very recently, was not available to a hardware company at Syncere's size.
-The traditional $10,000 ticket price, which had forced founders for a generation to pick one invention and live with the exposure on the rest, wasn't a limitation anymore.
+The portfolio is now expanding at a pace that, until very recently, was not available to a hardware company at Syncere’s size.
+The traditional $10,000 ticket price, which had forced founders for a generation to pick one invention and live with the exposure on the rest, wasn’t a limitation anymore.

-"A top Silicon Valley firm quoted us $10K for a single patent draft.
-With Fearn at $2K each, we've filed three for the cost of not even one, and our outside IP attorneys reviewed and filed every one of them.
-I'd recommend Fearn to any technical founder at an early-stage robotics company who's been quoted $10K-plus for a patent draft and is wondering whether the price reflects the work or the firm letterhead."
+“A top Silicon Valley firm quoted us $10K for a single patent draft.
+With Fearn at $2,500 each, we’ve filed three for the cost of not even one.
+I’d recommend Fearn to any technical founder at an early-stage robotics company who’s been quoted $10K-plus for a patent draft and is wondering whether the price reflects the work or the firm letterhead.”

 — Alex Levenko, Founding Hardware Engineer, Syncere